cs544-wisc/s23/p4/README.md

 ## Corrections/Clarifications

 * Mar 21: removed "agency" views to create
-* Mar 25: clarified that Q8 is for top 10
+* Mar 25: clarified that Q8 is for top 10; this is over all loans (not one bank)
-* Mar 25: for top N questions, it is OK if you have fewer than N categories for your selected bank

 ## Machine Setup